CascadeEnergy/backbone-gcm/README.md

 ### [Install](id:Install)

+1. Traditional: clone the repo, and take `backbone-gmc.js` or `backbone-gmc.min.js` files out and put them wherever you keep your bakbone mixins.
+2. Or I've made this package available via the bower package manager.

+    $ bower install backbone-gcm --save

+The `--save` flag will save backbone-gcm as a dependency in your `bower.json`

 ### [Example](id:example)

 There is a small how-to in this repo in at [example/example.html](https://github.com/CascadeEnergy/backbone-gcm/example/example.html).
 It doesn't do much, except let you click on items and "destroy" them, but it might give you some idea how to use this mixin.